hartwigmedical/hmftools/serve/README.md

 ## Version History and Download Links
 - Upcoming
-  - Use correct blacklisted tumor locations for solid tumors
+  - Used correct blacklisted tumor locations for solid tumors
-  - Updating mutation type filter for exon insertions and deletions
+  - Updated mutation type filter for exon insertions and deletions
-  - Remove "negative" from CKB events which are interpreted as inactivation events.
+  - Removed "negative" from list of CKB events which are interpreted as inactivation events.
+  - Various updates are made to ingestion of ACTIN source
 - [1.10](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.10)
   - Solve issues of v1.9
 - [1.9](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.9)